 Locations where we can help :

-physical custody determines the daily care of a child and establishes that the child will live.
-A parent with physical custody has the right to have your child live with him or her.
+physical Custody determines the daily care of a child and establishes where the child will live.
+A parent with physical custody has the right to have his or her child live with him or her.

-joint physical custody is created by a court order whereby custody of a child is given to both parties.
-Under joint custody , both parents are custodial parents and neither parent is a noncustodial parent, the child has two custodial parents.
+joint physical Custody is created by a court order whereby Custody of a child is given to both parties.
+Under joint Custody, each parent is a custodial parent and neither parent is a noncustodial parent, so the child has two custodial parents.

-Many jurisdictions have two forms of joint custody: joint physical custody and joint legal custody .
-In joint legal custody , both parents share access to education, health and other records, and each has the same status as the child's welfare.
+Many jurisdictions have two forms of joint Custody: joint physical Custody and joint legal Custody .
+In joint legal Custody, both parents share access to education, health and other records, and each has the same status as to the child's welfare.

-Physical custody determines the daily care of a child and establishes that the child will live.
-A parent with physical custody has the right to have the child live with him or her,
+Physical Custody determines daily care of a child and establishes that the child will live.
+A parent with physical Custody has the right to have the child live with him or her,

-Under physical custody of a child living with a parent, visitation is determined by the court.
-Physical custody involves the daily care of the child and determines where the child will live.
-A parent with physical custody has the right to have your child live with him or her.
-If children live with one parent, that parent has sole physical custody and is the custodial parent.
-The other parent is the parent who has custody, and can enjoy visitation rights with the child.
+Under physical Custody of a child living with a parent, visitation is established by the court.
+Physical Custody involves the periodic care of the child and determines where the child will live.
+A parent with physical Custody has various rights to have your child live with him or her.
+If children live with one parent, that parent has sole physical Custody and is the custodial parent.
+The other parent is the parent who has Custody, and can enjoy visitation rights with the child.